alrette/VSTravel/README.md

 # 🌍 VSTravel – Travel Agency Website Prototype

-**📌 Student ID:** 2702234081
-**👨‍💻 Developer:** Aldo Oktavianus

 Welcome to the prototype website for **VSTravel**, one of the leading travel agencies in Indonesia!
-This project was created as part of a web development assignment and showcases a clean, functional travel booking interface built using HTML, CSS, and JavaScript.
+This project was created as part of a `web development assignment` and showcases a clean, functional travel booking interface built using HTML, CSS, and JavaScript.

 ---